 Estate planning may seem like a complicated process, but with the proper guidance, it doesn’t have to be.

-At Martin Heller Potempa & Sheppard, PLLC, our estate planning services include:
+At Martin Heller Potempa & Sheppard, PLLC, our Nashville estate attorney services include:

 If you have a child with disabilities, that may also add a layer of complications you will want to address sooner rather than later.
 By creating a special needs trust, you can help prepare for the future for your loved one if you can no longer care for him or her.

 As you age, your estate planning changes.
 If you’re middle-aged, chances are you’ll have more assets than a young couple and you’ll want those assets to be protected.
 You may want to create trusts to minimize any possible estate and inheritance taxes.

 And finally, as an older individual, you may be thinking about what can happen if you become disabled.
 While having your affairs in order as to not leave the burden on your loved ones will be important, having advanced directives, a living will, and trusts established can help you rest easy knowing that you and your family will have a clear plan for your future.

 This may seem like a daunting task, and one you emotionally can’t handle alone.
 That’s why we offer estate planning services for those in Nashville, TN, and the surrounding areas to get you through it.

 For many individuals, estate planning only becomes urgent when tragedy strikes.
 But waiting until the last minute is not in your best interest.
 According to Forbes, nearly half of Americans over 55 still don’t have a will.

 This type of thinking can lead to being ill-prepared if something should occur.
 By not preparing for the future, the following could happen to your assets and your family.